XMR-mka/Tech-Blog/readme.md

 	- The firewall may be blocking the port for remote desktop protocol.
 To fix this, one could try allowing the RDP port through the firewall.
 6. *You are an administrator at the Contoso Corporation.
 You have a 12-person help desk that supports about 10,000 users spread out over a 5-building campus.
 You don’t have enough people to provide support staff visits to a user who is having problems.
 Describe the actions you can take to support your company users.*
 	- I would provide support to the company users via Remote Desktop Connection, rather than visiting the staff in-person.
 I could then provide the same level of support much more conveniently.

+### Skill 3.1 Technical Blog Response

+1. *Why is it beneficial to leave the Allow scheduled maintenance to wake up my computer at the schedule time option check-marked?*
+	- It is beneficial because if the PC is asleep and the box is not checked, the maintenance might not run

+2. *After Start Maintenance has completed, what message is shown next to Automatic Maintenance? (hint: Needed/Not Needed)?*
+	- No action needed

+3. *What would occur if the Value data field used a value of 0?*
+	- Nothing, maintenance would stay enabled

+4. *You are an IT manager and would like to use a virtual machine to keep up to date on the latest development in Windows 10 and access the preview builds.
+How would you go about doing this?*
+	- I would set up the VM with Windows 10, and then enroll it in the 'Windows Insider Program' that is located in the Update & 	Security area of Windows settings

+5. *As an IT manager, one of the departments you support is Physical Plant Operations.
+They use a specialized application to run power generators that does not need access to the Internet or require any operating software updates.
+Which branch of Windows 10 will you recommend for use by the Physical Plant Operations department?
+Why?*
+	- Long Term Servicing Channel, because it does not push any new updates to machines, only bug fixes and security updates.
+In 		addition, it removes a number of windows apps that may take up some amount of space.

+6. *As an IT manager, you have developed a custom image of Windows 10 that is deployed to all general users.
+You do not want the users to be able to install additional software, including applications found in the Windows Store.
+How could you prevent users from installing apps from the Windows Store?*
+	- I would do this by editing the group policies for these users/group of users so that they cannot install applications from the 	Windows Store.